InfectedDuck/Restaurant-Menu-Django-Application/README.md

 # Restaurant-Menu-Django-Application
-django application as a final task of Meta Backend Course
+django application as a final task of Meta Backend Course on Coursera